NixOS/nix.dev/source/tutorials/reproducible-scripts.md

 curl https://github.com/NixOS/nixpkgs/releases.atom | xml2json | jq .
 ```

-We specify `bash` as the interpreter.
+We specify `bash` as the interpreter with the -i option and we include the `bash` package in the environment with the -p option.
+The -p inclusion of `bash` is necessary as we are setting the --pure option.

-The command `xml2json` is provided by the package `python3Packages.xmljson`, while the commands `jq` and `curl` are provided by packages of the same name.
+The command `xml2json` is provided by the package `python3Packages.xmljson`, while the commands `jq`, `curl`, and `cacert` are provided by packages of the same name.
+Use [search.nixos.org](https://search.nixos.org/packages) to find packages providing the program you need.

 The parameter of `-I` refers to a specific Git commit of the Nixpkgs repository.
 This ensures that the script will always run with the exact same packages versions, everywhere.